WatsonDataPlatform/E2ELab/appdeveloper/Readme.md

 <img src="./media/Step1-image-04.png"/>

-1. Once you are logged into your Bluemix account, **Scroll down** to the "All Services" section of your dashboard and **Click** on the "WDP Lab Data Connect" service.
-You will be brought to the Data Connect launch page.
+1. Once you are logged into your Bluemix account, **Scroll down** to the "All Services" section of your dashboard and **Click** on the "WDP Lab Cloudant NoSQL DB" service.
+You will be brought to the Cloudant NoSQL DB launch page.

 <img src="./media/Step1-image-05.png" />

-2. **Select** the “LAUNCH” button to start using the Data Connect service.
+2. **Select** the “LAUNCH” button to start using the Cloudant NoSQL DB service.
 It will open in a new tab in your browser.

 ##Lab Components: IBM Bluemix Cloud Offering Used